digisquad-repo/kunai-rules/README.md

 In addition to the rule sets, this repository also includes a few scripts I personally use to streamline the analysis of Kunai logs.
 These small utilities are designed to simplify day-to-day tasks and are intended to be added to your system's PATH for quick access.
 A brief description of each tool is provided below.

+## Why I created theses rules

+The core idea behind these rules is simple: In most real-world attack scenarios, an adversary will eventually either use existing tooling on the system or modify configuration files to establish persistence.

+With that in mind, this rule set focuses on two main detection strategies:

+1. **Monitoring for changes to critical configuration files**
+   These include files commonly abused for persistence or privilege escalation.
+The rules are designed to detect specific modifications that could indicate tampering or unauthorized configuration changes.

+2. **Identifying uncommon or potentially dangerous tooling**
+   By cataloging most utilities typically found on a system and classifying them based on usage frequency and risk level, the rules highlight activity involving:
+   - Rarely used or suspicious binaries
+   - Tools commonly abused during post-exploitation
+   - Dual-use utilities leveraged in living-off-the-land techniques
+   - ect

+I think this approach aims to reduce noise while maintaining strong coverage of techniques often missed by more generic or purely signature-based systems.
+For what it's worth, tools like `rkhunter` or `chkrootkit` probably won't alert you to any recent malicious activity on your system. 😉

+## Why I wrote these scripts

+While Kunai provides rich and detailed event data, working directly with raw JSON logs can quickly become tedious — especially during investigations or live system monitoring.
+I created these scripts to streamline that process.

+They help with:
+- Filtering events by type (e.g., connect, exec, write, etc.)
+- Simplifying and formatting JSON output for readability
+- Extracting specific fields such as command lines or network activity
+- Correlating behaviors across different event types
+- ...

+The goal was simple: to be faster and make the logs more actionable for me.
+I use these scripts daily, and I keep them in my `$PATH` for quick access during incident response or routine system monitoring.

 ## New to Kunai?

 Here's how the author describes it: